mikhailshilkov/mikhailio-hugo/content/2016/08/comparing-scala-to-fsharp/index.md

 date: 2016-08-05
 tags: ["F#", "Scala", "Functional Programming", "Coursera"]
 thumbnail: teaser.png
+comments: true
 ---

 F# and Scala are quite similar languages from 10.000 feet view.
 Both are functional-first languages developed for the virtual machines where imperative languages dominate.
 C# for .NET and Java for JVM are still *lingua franca*, but alternatives are getting stronger.
 <!--more-->

 My background is in .NET ecosystem, so F# was the first of the two that I started learning.
 At the same time, Scala seems to have more traction, largely due to successful products and frameworks like Spark, Akka and Play.
 That's why I decided to broaden my skill set and pick up some Scala knowledge.
 I've started with [Functional Programming in Scala Specialization](https://www.coursera.org/specializations/scala) at Coursera.
 While following the coursera, I'm doing some notes about which language features in Scala I find interesting, or vice versa - missing compared to F#.